lehmansarahm/ARCHIE/README.md

 # ARCHIE

+## What is ARCHIE?
+ARCHIE is a testing framework for mobile and wearable augmented reality applications, intended to assist researchers and developers in collecting user data from their test participants.
+This repository contains the following projects:

+* ARTestingFramework-DroneTracker
+* ARTestingFramework-DroneTrackerUpdated
+* ARTestingFramework-Unity
+* ARTestingFramework
+* ARTestingFrameworkCaseStudies

 ## Updating Your App to Use ARCHIE
 * Add "gtc\_core" as resource library to project code base
 * CLASSIFIERS: